October 13, 2021

 Note: this is an archived news release.
 As such, the information provided may no longer apply.

-The University of Maine at Fort Kent has once again been named a “Best in the Northeast” college by the prestigious publication, The Princeton Review.
+The University of Maine at Fort Kent has once again been named one of the “Best Northeastern” colleges by the prestigious publication, The Princeton Review.

 “We chose UMFK and the other outstanding institutions on this list primarily for their academics," said Robert Franek, The Princeton Review's Editor-in-Chief.
 He noted that the company considered data from its survey of administrators at several hundred colleges in each region, information from staff visits to schools over the years, and the opinions of college counselors and advisors whose perspectives the company solicits.
 "We also consider what students enrolled at the schools reported to us on our student survey about their campus experiences," Franek added.